 The ideas are brilliant.
 But the execution demands patience.
 A lot of it.

-This isn’t a performance-driven film in the traditional sense.
+This isn’t really a performance-driven film in the traditional sense, and Im not sure it was meant to be.
 Dialogue is minimal, and characters are often secondary to the ideas being explored.
+Which is not at all a bad thing.
+I actually quite enjoy it when the ideas and the visual imagery does most of the talking.

 The human performances are serviceable but not particularly memorable.
 And to be fair, they’re not really meant to be.
 The emotional weight of the film doesn’t sit with the humans.
 It sits with a machine.